 Mount Marty University students have procedures they may follow in carrying out or stating a grievance against an instructor.
-Issues of sexual harassment or misconduct should be reported to the Vice President for Student Success and

-Title IX coordinator in accordance with the Mount Marty Title IX policy and the sexual harassment policy as outlined in the student handbook.
-The first step in the grievance process is to discuss the grievance with the instructor.
+Issues of sexual harassment or misconduct should be reported to the Vice President for Student Success and Title IX coordinator in accordance with the Mount Marty Title IX policy and the sexual harassment policy as outlined in the student handbook.

-- 1. If the discussion with the instructor does not resolve the issue for the student, the student must then speak with the division chair. - 2.
-If the discussion with the division chair does not resolve the issue for the student, the student must then speak with the Dean of Faculty (Dean). - 3.
+- 1. Discuss the grievance with the instructor. - 2.
+If the discussion with the instructor does not resolve the issue for the student, the student must then speak with the division chair. - 3.
+If the discussion with the division chair does not resolve the issue for the student, the student must then speak with the Dean of Undergraduate Studies (Dean). - 4.
 If the informal process does not resolve the issue for the student, he or she must then file a formal written appeal to the academic standards and admission committee with a copy provided to the Dean.
 The Dean notifies the division chair and faculty member that a formal appeal has been filed.
 This must be accomplished within one month of the end of the informal process.
 The voting members of the academic standards and admission committee along with two appointed students will convene a formal hearing regarding the appeal within two weeks of receipt.
 The committee prepares written findings within seven days of the hearing.
-Copies of the findings are sent to the student, faculty member, division chair and Dean. - 4.
-If the student or instructor is not satisfied with the findings, he or she may submit a formal appeal to the Provost.
+Copies of the findings are sent to the student, faculty member, division chair and Dean.

+5. If the student or instructor is not satisfied with the findings, he or she may submit a formal appeal to the Provost.
 The appeal must be filed within two weeks of the academic standards and admission committee written findings.
-The decision of the Provost is final.
+The decision of the Provost is final